By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - 2 to 4 cups of fresh spinach

 - 2 to 4 tsp Italian herbs and spices (I like Vervana Italian Seasoning & Dipping Blend which also adds a kick of chili heat)

 - Optional fresh chopped herbs for garnish: rosemary, basil, oregano, parsley and/or cilantro

 In a soup or large sauce pan, sauté chopped onion and a few tablespoons of olive oil on low-ish heat until translucent.
 For added flavor, try using basil or garlic olive oil!
 Add chopped carrots, celery and garlic, until partially cooked.

 Add a small organic chicken or chicken parts, and at least enough filtered water to cover the chicken.
-Bring this mixture to a boil, then simmer on low-ish heat for at least 45 minutes; if you have time, you can let it simmer for a few hours to create a really nourishing bone broth.
+Bring this mixture to a light boil, then simmer on low-ish heat for at least 45 minutes; if you have time, you can let it simmer for a few hours to create a really nourishing bone broth.
 Take the chicken out and let it cool, then remove the bones and skin, and return the meat back to the soup.

 Try experimenting with modest amounts of seasonings and spicy or pungent ingredients, then add more to taste.
 The hotter the soup is with volatile ingredients, the better it is as a cold-and flu-buster.

 If you’re short on time or not feeling up to making chicken soup from scratch, try this Simple Chicken Soup Recipe – it’s made with boneless organic chicken and store-bought broth.
 Another way to make chicken soup is with leftover chicken, as I do in the video below – check it out!: